-Everything online is not true
+Everything online is not true.

 Discuss digital decision-making as your child gets older.
-How reliable is the information on a website, teach your children to not just accept everything they read or see online as true.
-We all know how clicking on the unfamiliar links can cause problems as can or sharing personal information on unknown apps or websites or clicking on suspicious links.
+How reliable is the information on a website; teach your children to not just accept everything they read or see online as true.
+We all know how clicking on the unfamiliar links can also cause problems as can sharing personal information on unknown apps or websites or clicking on suspicious links.
 If your child does receive messages from strangers teach them not to respond and to let you know.

 Other useful tips include: